unchartedsoftware/plog/README.md

     // only log warnings and errors
     log.SetLevel(log.WarnLevel)

-    log.Debug("This is an info level log, I will be ignored") log.Info("This is a debug level log, I too shall be ignored") log.Warn("This is a warn level log, you will see me") log.Error("This is an error level log, you will see me") }
+    log.Debug("This is a debug level log, I will be ignored") log.Info("This is an info level log, I too shall be ignored") log.Warn("This is a warn level log, you will see me") log.Error("This is an error level log, you will see me too") }
 ```